Rush, County Dublin: History and historic features

 There is evidence of settlement in the Rush area dating back to Neolithic times.
 Flint tools have been found in the area and there is a passage grave and cist located off the Skerries Road on the headland to the north of North Beach.

 In medieval times Rush was a manor of the Earl of Ormond.

 In 1744 a description of Rush by a traveller runs as follows:

 This town is near an English mile in length [and] lies upon a sandy bank.
 Most of the houses are built of mud and covered with straw and exceedingly well peopled.
 By a modest computation 'tis said there is between 300/400 souls.
 The men are all employed by the fishing and smuggling trade...the quay lies eastward below the town, which is in [the] form of an L. The entrance is very dangerous from S.E. and by E. between two ledges of rocks on the port and larboard side.

+The population at the time of the 1841 census was 1,603 inhabitants.

 In November 1920, an Irish Republican Army (IRA) officer, Lieutenant John (or 'Jack') 'Rover' McCann, was shot by the Black and Tans after being taken from a house in Rush.
 The next morning, his body was found in a field 100 yards away.
 Today he is commemorated by a roadside monument on Quay Road.
 On 29 April 1920 the Naul Battalion of the IRA attacked the Rush RIC Barracks which resulted in the death of a policeman.